North-West-Wind/cls/README.md

 It's just a file manager and command runner.

 ### Fun fact
-"cls" is also a abbreviation of a Cantonese swear, 㾒撚線 (meaning "f*cking crazy").
+"cls" is also a abbreviation of a Cantonese swear, 痴撚線 (meaning "f*cking crazy").
 It was the mental state of a Javascript dev trying to make a soundboard in Rust without prior Rust programming experience.

 ## Features
 - Global Hotkey (also works on Wayland)